dmbarbour/wikilon/docs/AwelonLang.md

 There are many semantically valid rewrites that Awelon's basic evaluator does not perform.
 For example:

-        [A]a[B]a    => [A B]a       apply composes
+        [A] a [B] a => [A B] a      apply composes
-        [A]a d      => d A          tail call optimization [] a        =>              apply identity is a NOP b d         => d d          either way we drop two values c d         =>              drop the copy
+        [A] a d     => d A          tail call optimization [] a        =>              apply identity is a NOP b d         => d d          either way we drop two values c d         =>              drop the copy
         c [d] a     =>              drop the other copy [i] b       =>              because [A][i]b == [[A]i] == [A]
         b i         => i            expansion of [X][F]b i == [X][F]i
         [] b a      => w            by definition of w c w         => c            copies are equivalent [E] w d     => d [E]        why swap first?

 A runtime has discretion to perform optimizations that are not visible in the evaluated result, based on escape analysis.
 The static link object is a good target for such efforts.
-Visible optimizations may be accessed through annotations or controlled by runtime flags.
+Any visible optimizations or simplifications should be explicitly controlled by annotations or evaluator options.

-Pattern-matching rewrites tend to be fragile, affected by abstraction and order of evaluation.
+Pattern-matching rewrite optimizations tend in general to be fragile, affected by abstraction and order of evaluation.
 There are more robust optimization techniques with good results.
 For example, partial evaluation in Awelon is usually limited by inability to represent partial values.
 Evaluating with 'free variables' in the form of undefined words can help:

 * assume `A B C` words unused and undefined
 * evaluate `[C][B][A]function` to completion